Jinbei-Wang/HGT-MQN/README.md

 * all benchmark experiments use 10-fold cross-validation;
 * the random seed is fixed to `42`;
-* dataset-specific optimal hyperparameters are reported above;
+* dataset-specific optimal hyperparameters are documented in `hyperparameters.md`;
 * model checkpoints and experimental outputs are stored in the output directory specified by `-sp`;
 * cold-start evaluation follows an entity-level split to prevent test-entity interaction information from entering the training graph.